-CHAPTER III: RESULTS AND DISCUSION
+CHAPTER III : RESULTS AND DISCUSION

 This present chapter elucidate the acheivement of the last chapter.
 Firstly it higlight the optimum conditions for the preparation of ACs by the REM using the CCD matrix with H3PO4 and ZnCl2 as activating agent.
 Effect of various preparation parameters like impregnation, carbonisation temperature and holding time on size, surface morphology of the porous characteristics of ACs were determine by estimating the IN number and MB number of the prepared ACs.
-It also permits to understand the characterisation used to estimate suitability of the process used in the preparation of the composites.
+It also permits to understand the characterisation used to estimate suitability of the proces used in the preparation of the composites.
 Various other characterisations such as SEM-EDX, XRD, FTIR, Zeta sizer, UV and N2 gas adsorption-desorption isotherms were carried out to be acquainted with other properties of ACs, composites and the AgNPs.
-For a realistic performance evaluation of the prepared materials.
-The last part of this chapter continues with the fate (application) of the adsorbents on adsorption process of IC and MO dyes including the mechanisms involved.
+For a realistic performance evaluation of the adsorbents on adsorption process of IC and MO dyes including the mechanisms involved.
 In the second phase of the application, it concludes its elucidation on anti-microbial activities and toxicities of the material with its main fucus on the mechanisms involved.